The Apostle Paul asked the Corinthians if they knew that they were the temple of God:

 Paul went on to say that if any man defile the God's temple, God will destroy him for God's temple is holy:

-If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are (1 Corinthians 3:17).
+If anyone defiles the temple of God, God will destroy him.
+For the temple of God is holy, which temple you are (1 Corinthians 3:17 NKJV).

 What is it that defiles man?
 Sin!
 Jesus said: